anyscale/hermetic/README.md

 Add the following lines there:

 ```
 export OPENAI_API_BASE=https://console.endpoints.anyscale.com/m/v1
 export OPENAI_API_KEY=secret_<your secret>
 ```

-**NOTE: **It may seem weird that we are defining OPENAI_API_* variables when we want to connect to Anyscale.
+__NOTE__:It may seem weird that we are defining OPENAI_API_* variables when we want to connect to Anyscale.
 But this is because Anyscale offers an OpenAI compatible api.
 Note that you did not need to install any libraries to use Anyscale Endpoints specifically, it reuses the OpenAI python SDK.

-And now to load them
+And now to load them:

 ```
 % source .env